This post may contain affiliate links. Please read my disclosure for more info.

 2. Update Your Apple Music App

-Before we take any drastic measures, let’s run some updates.
-First, we’ll update Apple Music.
-You need to do this update on the same device that you use to run the Alexa app.
+Before making big changes, let’s start with updates.
+We’re updating Apple Music first.
+Make sure to do this on the device where you use the Alexa app.

 3. Update Your Alexa App